-The BS in Management (MGMT) prepares students to take leadership, management, and entrepreneurial roles in the public and private sectors.
-Students learn such skills as strategic thinking, motivating and managing nationally and internationally diverse workforces, building and leading team efforts, negotiating successfully, and instituting planned change in organizations.
+The Bachelor of Science in Management prepares students to take leadership, management, and entrepreneurial roles in the public and private sectors.
+Students learn such skills as strategic thinking, motivating and managing a nationally and internationally diverse workforce, building and leading team efforts, negotiating successfully, and instituting planned change in organizations.

 Students should become familiar with the university's general academic policies in addition to those specific to each academic unit.

 George Mason University uses only Mason e-mail accounts to communicate with enrolled students.
 Students should activate their Mason e-mail, use it to communicate with their school/department/program and other administrative units, and check it regularly for important information.

 A student who has matriculated at Mason may transfer a limited number of hours (9 for undergraduates, 6 for graduates) of coursework in School of Business disciplines from another institution (not including registration through the Consortium of Universities of the Washington Metropolitan Area or coursework completed through the Center for Global Education).
 Students are permitted to take courses elsewhere under unusual circumstances—these circumstances do not include scheduling or commuting convenience, or financial (lower cost) reasons.